shsagir/play-area-sync/docs/install-drupal-8.md

 ## Install

+**By the time of this writing, Drupal 8 will only work with the latest DEV release 8.1**

-Execute the following in your local terminal to initialize a new [composer-based Drupal](https://github.com/drupal-composer/drupal-project):
+Execute the following in your local terminal to initialize a new [composer-based Drupal](https://github.com/drupal-composer/drupal-project).

 ```bash
 # 1. Create a new Drupal project locally with Composer: